shireenrao/ImageSorter/README.md

-                           Here are the possible format types - d    day as a number without leading zero (1-31) dd   day as a number with leading zero (01-31) ddd  day as an abreviation (Sun-Sat)
+                           Here are the possible format types - d    day as a number without leading zero (1-31) dd   day as a number with leading zero (01-31) ddd  day as an abbreviation (Sun-Sat)
-                           dddd day as a full name (Sunday-Saturday) m    month as a number without leading zero (1-12) mm   month as a number with leading zero (01-12) mmm  month as an abreviation (Jan-Dec)
+                           dddd day as a full name (Sunday-Saturday) m    month as a number without leading zero (1-12) mm   month as a number with leading zero (01-12) mmm  month as an abbreviation (Jan-Dec)
                            mmmm month as a full name (January-December) yy   year as a two-digit number (00-99) yyyy year as a four digit number